leonardovff/cropper.js/README.md

 # cropperJSWithCam
-Capture and crop the photo with just javascript.
+Capture (cam and file) and crop the photo with just javascript.